 - Attainment Designation: “Attainment” MPOs adopt RTPs every five years.
 SB 375 did not link or change regional housing needs assessment and housing-element update schedules based on RTP adoption date.
 Housing elements are required to be updated every five years and adopted by the due date specified in statute.
 However, attainment MPOs or regional transportation planning agencies may elect, to update RTPs on a four-year schedule that would change the housing-element schedule from five to eight years.

 However, the local government must:

 - have submitted a draft housing element to HCD;

 - the local government must have considered the findings prior to adoption of the housing element.

-Every effort is made to ensure that the information in these report is complete and up-to-date.
+Every effort is made to ensure that the information in these reports is complete and up to date.
 Please contact HCD regarding concerns relating to the accuracy of any listing.
-Compliant housing elements are required in order to qualify for funding from many state and federal housing programs.
+Compliant housing elements are required to qualify for funding from many state and federal housing programs.
 If you have questions about your eligibility to apply for state or federal housing funds based on the compliance status of your jurisdiction's housing element, please contact HCD at 916.263.7420 or 916.263.7422.